idea4good/GuiLiteSamples/README.md

 [Build "host monitor"](HostMonitor/README.md)

 ## Snake
-Snake has only 200+ lines code, will show you how to render.
+Snake has only 200+ lines of code, showing you how to render.
 It will help you run GuiLite on MCU.

 [Build "snake"](Snake/README.md)

 ## Suggestions
 Looks complex?
-Trust me, We're normal guys, you can do everything we do.
+Trust me that you can do everything we did since we are ordinary guys.
 - Dare to build
-- Dare to modification
+- Dare to make modification
 - Dare to create your UI framework

 ## Repository Mirror